av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

     ros2 launch vehicle_launch vehicle.launch.py

 .. note:: If something isn't running correctly check the USB ports, you may have pulled out the wrong one.
-The green lights on the car should be on when the correct port is plugged in.
+The yellow lights on the car should be on when the correct port is plugged in and the ROS 2 driver is running.

-.. warning:: Whenever there is changes to the main ``av1tenth`` git repository, the car automatically pulls the repo every time you open a terminal.
-Though it does not ``colcon build``.
-So sometimes the TA's might tell you to colcon build in the ``class_ws`` directory